 The CDC recommends universal screening based on local prevalence of early syphilis infection and advises at least annual screening in sexually active MSM.
-Recommendations of the American Academy of Family Physicians closely follow the USPSTF screening guidelines for screening individuals at increased risk, while the American Congress of Obstetricians and Gynecologists and U.S. Department of Health and Human Services (DHHS) HIV/AIDS program mirror the CDC guidelines.
-The U.S. DHHS further recommends more frequent testing for MSM who have multiple partners.
+Recommendations of the American Academy of Family Physicians closely follow the USPSTF guidelines for screening in persons at increased risk, while the American Congress of Obstetricians and Gynecologists and the U.S. Department of Health and Human Services' HIV/AIDS program mirror the CDC guidelines.
+The Department of Health and Human Services further recommends more frequent testing for MSM who have multiple partners, and the Infectious Diseases Society of America recommends initial screening in persons with new HIV diagnoses and periodic, risk-based screening in persons living with HIV thereafter.
 Recommendations from the CDC and other professional groups are summarized in Table 4.